 After a year or so of focusing on the Red Period, his style changed and darkened to feature forms that were more solid and heavier in aspect.
-It was during this period that Picasso met and became close allies with Georges Braque.
-Together the two created a new movement that was known as Cubism.
+It was during this period that Picasso met and became close allies with Georges Braque1.
+Together the two created a new movement that was known as Cubism2.

 The Old Guitarist, 1903

 The Old Guitarist was created in 1903 in Barcelona, Spain at the height of Picasso’s Blue Period.
 The Old Guitarist was an oil painting on canvas and like many paintings of that time, it featured the usage of a monochromatic blue palette and an overall impoverished tone with the distinguished exception of the guitar, which Picasso rendered in a much warmer, brown hue.

 What the painting shows

 The Old Guitarist, also sometimes referred to as the blind guitarist, featured an old man whose skins and bones were visible.
 Though clearly weak and feeble, the old man appeared to latch on to his guitar almost as though he was seeking redemption for his serious state of affairs.
 The pitiful state of the old man was depicted by his pale blue skin, his weak and hungry body, as well as his torn clothes.
 His sad state was further highlighted by his blindness, as well as the general atmosphere around him which was reflected by the sadness of the guitarist.
 His environment was also painted to represent the life that lower-class individuals lived at the time.